-Living the balanced life + homeschooling = Oxymoron?
+Living a balanced life + homeschooling = Oxymoron?

 Lots of juggling.
-Lots of interruptions.
-Lots of squirmishes.
+With lots of interruptions.
+And lots of skirmishes.

 Too busy, they say.
 (Hard to argue.)

 Not a lot of hours in the day unaccounted for.
 (Definitely true.)

 A generous share of the time is devoted to kids’ struggles, complaints, and arguments.

 And a generous share of the time devoted to…